erinshellman/BI-TECH-CP303/projects/project 1/problem_statement_project_1.md

 * What outcome are you modeling?
   * Number of rentals?
   * Ride duration?
-* What will is output?
+* What is the output?
   * *e.g.* Will you provide a list of top 5 predictors?
   * A figure?
 * What other data sources could you pull into this dataset to improve your solution?
 Here's some links for inspiration: